 Jordan is an editor at the centre and coordinates both our online and offline activities.
 The context of Latin America in the globally connected past inspires his research; concentrating on Mexico, Brazil and Argentina as well as regional perspectives during the twentieth century.

 Jordan obtained his MA in History and Politics at the University of Dundee in 2019.
-He completed the MPhil in World History at the University of Cambridge in 2020.
-In his research there, he assessed the consequences of the Panama Canal on Argentina’s international economy, 1914-29.
-He is currently working on an oral history project on the emergence of the specialty coffee industry in Mexico since 2008.
+He completed the MPhil in World History at the University of Cambridge in 2020, where he assessed the consequences of the Panama Canal on Argentina’s international economy between 1914-29.
+He is currently working on an oral history project on the emergence of the specialty coffee industry in Mexico.
+In September 2021, he will begin his PhD at the University of California, San Diego to research social networks and human ecology during Mexico’s neoliberal democratisation.

 Editor & Digital Developer